-8 Regulation (4) 2 Clarification The collection of information on fraud that is not subject to payment system standards should not be required.
+8 Regulation (4) 2 The collection of information on fraud that is not subject to payment system standards should not be required.
 The ECB considers it necessary to collect detailed statistical information on fraud broken down by payment system (SCT, SCT Inst, non SEPA, SDD, SDD B2B, Visa, MasterCard, domestic card Scheme) and by country to assess the degree of security and efficiency of payment instruments.
 However, since fraud, category and initiation and authentication channel data are not subject to payment system standards, their collection should not be required.
 These statistical breakdowns on fraud should be removed from the draft.
 The breakdown of card payment fraud by function or scheme not only multiplies the number of indicators but will also not provide any useful information for monitoring fraud.
 The brand of the card or the type of card is of little importance to the fraudster, especially as the ceilings can be modified by the client himself.
 In fact, the techniques of fraudsters and anti-fraud measures are the same regardless of the card function (debit, credit) or its brand (Visa, MasterCard or other).
-This also applies to transfers regardless of the credit transfer category (SCT, Instant Payment, Non SEPA).
+This also applies to transfers regardless of the transfer category (SCT, Instant Payment, Non SEPA).
 These breakdowns represent more than 10,900 fraud indicators (out of the 19,000 listed), and they do not provide information for fraud monitoring.
-Based on our analysis, the breakdowns by proximity/distance and by authentication (or not) provide real value in terms of fraud monitoring.
+Based on our analysis, the breakdowns of fraud by initiation channel and according to whether or not SCA is carried out are sufficient.
+These combined breakdowns by proximity/distance and by authentication (or not) provide real value in terms of fraud monitoring.
 On the one hand, they provide an assessment of the effectiveness of strong authentication solutions and, on the other hand, they will result in a benchmark at the national or European level.
-The establishments will already have remained constant.
-The statistical data required under Article 96.6 of the DSP2 and specified in tHe EBA guidelines EBA/GL/2018/05, to be implemented gradually by the different communities, constitute a major change in fraud indicators on a European scale.
-It is important to be able to capitalise on the implementation of the reporting specified in the EBA guidelines Don't publish -------------- -- ----- --- --------------- -- --- -- ---------------
+The establishments will already need to make the effort to provide statistics on a semi-annual basis (instead of on an annual basis, as currently applicable to the French Market), while in recent years, payments and fraud have remained constant.
+The statistical data required under Article 96.6 of the DSP2 and specified in EBA guideline Ballerini, Anne Publish -------------- ----- --- -- --- -- ----------------- ---------